ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 Independent nominations, endorsed in writing by not fewer than 50 of the voting members, must be received by the Secretary/Treasurer not less than 50 days prior to the date of the Annual meeting and shall be included on the ballot mailed or sent electronically to the voting members.

 Section 5.
 Resignation and Removal.
-Any director may resign at any time by giving written notice to the Chair.
+Any officer may resign at any time by giving written notice to the Chair.
 Such resignation shall take effect at the time specified therein or, if no time is specified, at the time of acceptance thereof as determined by the Chair.

-Any director may be removed by two-thirds vote of the Board at any regular or special meeting of the Board at which a quorum is present provided that the director whose office is under consideration is provided with a written explanation as to why the directorship is being terminated and that an opportunity for a hearing before the Board is offered.
+Any officer may be removed by two-thirds vote of the Board at any regular or special meeting of the Board at which a quorum is present provided that the director whose office is under consideration is provided with a written explanation as to why the directorship is being terminated and that an opportunity for a hearing before the Board is offered.

 Section 6.
 Vacancies.
 With the exception of the Chair, in case of resignation of an officer or, if for any other reason including ineligibility or removal, an officer is unable to complete his or her term, the Chair shall appoint a successor to complete the unexpired term.
 The appointment shall be confirmed by the Board at its next meeting.